ali7ali/Alpha-Price-Table-For-Elementor/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =
-- Added support for Elementor's latest version
-- Enhanced PHP 8.1 compatibility
-- Improved performance and security
-- Bug fixes and code optimizations
+- Compatibility for the updated Elementor colors and typography schema.